pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 Class Doctrine\Bundle\MigrationsBundle\Command\MigrationsExecuteDoctrineCommand not found in ExecuteCommand.php (line 8)
 ```

-You can avoid this problem by installing the *BEFORE* running the upgrade:
+You can avoid this problem by installing the `doctrine/doctrine-migrations-bundle` package *BEFORE* running the upgrade:

 ```bash
 $ composer require doctrine/doctrine-migrations-bundle "^1.2"